 Third Approach to Change a Batting Habit – Environmental Constraint

-Utilizing environmental constraints (click link for how to use constraints to enhance practice) is an incredible and fascinating coaching scheme.
-Simply put, manipulation of the environment will shift the intention of the athlete and can literally force development in a specific skill area.
+Utilizing environmental constraints (click link for how to use constraints to enhance skill-building) is an incredible and fascinating coaching scheme.
+Simply put, manipulation of the environment shifts the intention of the athlete and forces development in a specific skill area.

-Here is an example.
+Here is a quick example.
 For more experienced hitters, reduce fair territory during batting practice and scrimmages by placing cones from home plate to left-center and home plate to right-center.
 Any ball landing in the infield or outside the restricted fair territory is a foul.
 Ask one outfielder to play the fair area and catch any fly they can get to.
-In addition, any ball landing inside the baselines are outs.
-Place a net in front of the pitcher.
-Any ball hit into the net is a foul ball.

 These environmental constraints dramatically shift the intention of the hitter, requiring the ball to be driven hard on a line drive and gap to gap.
-With this external result focus, hitters will adapt to become very good at hitting the ball hard up the middle into the outfield.
+With this external result focus, hitters adapt to become very good at hitting the ball hard up the middle into the outfield.
 Count and record the number of base hits out of 25 swings to measure progress over time.
 Or, divide the team and make it a hitting competition.

 Effective coaching can be seen in the manipulation of the training environment.
 Allowing your athletes to be free, athletic, and compete within that environment encourages positive adaptations and promotes developing a style that is most productive for the individual hitter.

 The coach can use their imagination to add environmental constraints to any drill.
 Create drills that require bat speed, driving the ball deep, hitting to all fields, adjusting for off-speed, recognizing the off plate movement pitch, or whatever the hitter’s goal is, and challenge hitters.